 Globe Derby Park was named after one of Australia’s greatest harness racing horses Globe Derby.

 Globe Derby Park was officially opening in 1969.
 Globe Derby Park first held its public meeting on the afternoon of June 24th, 1969.

 All metropolitan harness races in Adelaide were first held at the Wayville Showground from 1934, but starting April 14th 1973, all Adelaide race meetings were moved at Globe Derby Park.

 In 1973 a full betting Australian Reinswomen’s Championship was programmed.
 Leading reinswomen from around Australia took part in the historic race.
 The championship was given much publicity in SA and interstate as it was the first time betting was permitted in any state on pacers driven by women.
-From SA were 11 women that took part.

 By 1978 women had been licensed to train drive in NSW, WA, SA and Qld.